usujjwals/MLalgos/README.md

 ## Model: KNN
 ### k-NN for Personal Loan Acceptance (Universal Bank)

-This project is an implementation of Problem 7.2: Personal Loan Acceptance from Chapter 7 (k-Nearest Neighbors) of the book *Data Mining for Business Analytics: Concepts, Techniques, and Applications in Python*.

 The objective is to use the k-Nearest Neighbors (k-NN) algorithm to predict whether a customer at Universal Bank will accept a personal loan offer, based on their demographic and banking information.
 The analysis is performed on the `UniversalBank.csv` dataset, which includes data on 5,000 customers.